Anyone who's played the game and managed to get a specific shirt number for a run of games will be able to

 Famous No.14's

-Johann Cruyff (Ajax, Holland)
+Johann Cruyff (Ajax, Netherlands)

 Up until 1970 Cruyff wore the number 9 shirt for Ajax, but when he missed a number of